domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 --- abstract

-This document describes the features and attributes a network quality framework must include to be useful for different stakeholders.
+This document describes the features and attributes a network quality framework must have to be useful for different stakeholders.
 The stakeholders included are developers of Applications, End-Users, and Network Operators and Vendors.
 At a high level, End-Users needs a network metric that is understandable.
 Application developers need a network metric that allows them to evaluate how well their application is likely to perform given the measured network performance.